rezasugiarto/news_classification/readme.md

 Next thing to do:
-Use nn based t*o embedding,to modelling
+Use nn based to embedding,to modelling